preetisahani16/COVID-19_LIVE_DASHBOARD/README.md

 # Features :

 1.The Chart enables the user to view specific ranges by applying panning and zooming to the component.

 2.Fetches covid19 stats data from #API api.covid19api.com.

-3.Added functionality to the switch/toggler to toggle between light and dark mode using javascript.
+3.Added functionality to the switch/toggler to toggle between light and dark mode using javascript .
 4.Users can download data CSV(Excel format),SVG file,PNG(Charts image) Formats.

 Tech Stack Used: HTML, CSS, Javascript, Covid API, ApexCharts.